Australia Energy Information

 Natural Gas Consumption

-Industry accounts for 26% of the consumption, electricity production for 32%, the hydrocarbon sector for 25%, and the residential and tertiary sector for around 16%.
+Electricity production accounts for 33% of the consumption, the hydrocarbon sector for 26%, industry for 25%, and buildings for around 16%.

 Graph: NATURAL GAS CONSUMPTION (bcm)

 Graph: GAS CONSUMPTION BREAKDOWN BY SECTOR (2020, %)

 Interactive Chart Australia Natural Gas Domestic Consumption